fshowalter/movielog-archive/reviews/riders-of-destiny-1933.md

 _Riders of Destiny_ is not a good movie, but it is an important one.

 It opens with John Wayne on horseback, strumming a guitar and singing a solemn ballad.
-The voice belongs to the director's son, and it's clear Wayne won't win any lip-sync awards.
+The voice isn't Wayne's, and it's clear he won't win any lip-sync awards.
 After his introduction, Wayne evades some evil henchmen in a scene that tries for slapstick but fails.
 Soon, he’s embroiled in a water-rights dispute between some ranchers and a shady businessman.
-With laughable dialog and stilted pacing, the film works best when it cuts to the action.
+It’s full of laughable dialog and stilted pacing and only works when it cuts to the action.

 Overseen by Yakima Canutt, the stunts impress.
 Their straightforward presentation conveys a visceral tension even big-budget productions fail to match.
 One, a horse and rider diving over a cliff and into a lake below proved so impressive, the studio recycled it for later productions.